As violence in Israel and Gaza plays out on social media, activists raise concerns about tech companies’ interference

 And the proliferation of unfiltered social media has also caused other controversies — including accusations that users are taking videos out of context, or deliberately spreading misinformation.

 One widely-shared video, for instance, showed Israelis dancing and waving flags as a tree burns near the Aqsa mosque compound in the background.
 Many Twitter and TikTok users claimed that the mosque had been set on fire and the Israelis were celebrating.
 However, the Israelis were gathered for a Jerusalem Day celebration, and the mosque was not damaged.
-While it’s not entirely clear how the tree was set ablaze, some witnesses said that fireworks set off by Palestinian protesters appeared to have lit the spark.
+While it is not entirely clear how the tree was set ablaze, some witnesses said that fireworks set off by Palestinian protesters appeared to have lit the spark.

 “Since no one controls, regulates or checks these videos, you can post whatever you want,” University of Haifa professor Gabriel Weimann, told the Jerusalem Post.
 “There are a lot of lies.”

-Claire Parker contributed reporting.
+Claire Parker contributed to this report.

 Read more: